-(g) Adjustment for Reclassification, Exchange, Substitution, Reorganization, Merger or Consolidation.
-Subject to the provisions of Section 2(c), if at any time or from time to time after the Effective Time, the shares of Common Stock issuable upon the conversion of the Series Preferred are converted or exchanged into the same or a different number of shares of any class or classes of securities, cash or other property, whether by recapitalization, reclassification, merger, consolidation or otherwise (other than a Deemed Liquidation Event as defined in Section 4 or a subdivision or combination of shares or stock dividend or a reorganization, merger, consolidation or sale of assets provided for elsewhere in this Section 5), in any such event each holder of shares of Series Preferred shall then have the right to convert such shares into the kind and amount of securities, cash or other property receivable upon such recapitalization, reclassification, merger, consolidation or other change by holders of the maximum number of shares of Common Stock into which such shares of Series Preferred could have been converted immediately prior to such recapitalization, reclassification, merger, consolidation or other change, all subject to further adjustment as provided herein or with respect to such other securities or property by the terms thereof.
-In any such case, appropriate adjustment shall be made in the application of the provisions of this Section 5 (including adjustment of the applicable Conversion Price then in effect and the number of shares issuable upon conversion of the shares of Series Preferred.
+the provisions of Section 2(c), if at any time or from time to time after the Effective Time, the shares of Common Stock issuable upon the conversion of the Series Preferred are converted or exchanged into the same or a different number of shares of any class or classes of securities, cash or other property, whether by recapitalization, reclassification, merger, consolidation or otherwise (other than a Deemed Liquidation Event as defined in Section 4 or a subdivision or combination of shares or stock dividend or a reorganization, merger, consolidation or sale of assets provided for elsewhere in this Section 5), in any such event each holder of shares of Series Preferred shall then have the right to convert such shares into the kind and amount of securities, cash or other property receivable upon such recapitalization, reclassification, merger, consolidation or other change by holders of the maximum number of shares of Common Stock into which such shares of Series Preferred could have been converted immediately prior to such recapitalization, reclassification, merger, consolidation or other securities or property by the terms thereof.
+In any such case, appropriate adjustment shall be made in the application of the provisions of this Section 5 with respect to the rights of the holders of shares of Series Preferred after such recapitalization, reclassification, merger, consolidation or other change to the end that the provisions of this Section 5 (including adjustment of the applicable Conversion Price then in effect and the number of shares issuable upon conversion of the shares of Series Preferred) shall be applicable, after that event and as nearly equivalent as practicable, in relation to any securities or other property thereafter deliverable upon conversion of the shares of Series Preferred.